Citizen Science Program Faculty for 2024-25

 (Teaching Fall 2024 and Spring 2025) Yakira is the Director of Health Services at Bard College and is teaching Citizen Science for the first time.
 She has been engaged in public health advocacy and organizing throughout her career and looks forward to exploring these themes with students in Citizen Science.

 Yakira's path to medicine and public health has been winding and untraditional.
 She has lived and worked in Mexico, Central America and Peru; taught in after school programs and high schools in the San Francisco Bay Area; and led community mural projects in all of these places.
 Yakira received her MD from the University of California San Francisco and her MPH from Columbia University in New York.
 She trained in Family and Community Medicine at UCSF/San Francisco General Hospital and then worked for the Department of Public Health in San Francisco doing primary care, HIV care and adolescent medicine before moving to the Hudson Valley in 2021 and starting at Bard in 2022.
-Yakira teaches in the Science Communication for Public Action Strand. -

 Trish Tomaseski (she/her)(Teaching Fall 2024 and Spring 2025) Trish is a lifelong resident of the Hudson Valley and received her Bachelors of Science in Biology from Marist College and her Masters in Biology at the State University at New Paltz.
-This is her first time teaching Citizen Science.
+This is her first year teaching Citizen Science.

 Trish Tomaseski (she/her)

 (Teaching Fall 2024 and Spring 2025) Trish is a lifelong resident of the Hudson Valley and received her Bachelors of Science in Biology from Marist College and her Masters in Biology at the State University at New Paltz.
-This is her first time teaching Citizen Science.
+This is her first year teaching Citizen Science.

 Trish will be joining the Citizen Science faculty for the first time this fall.
 She considers this a great opportunity and the next step in her life as a retired educator.
 Trish is a lifelong resident of the Hudson Valley and received her Bachelors of Science in Biology from Marist College and later her Masters in Biology at the State University at New Paltz.
 Trish began her career as an educator at Red Hook High School teaching regents and general Biology.
 She then moved on to establish her career at Millbrook High School teaching a variety of courses throughout her 32 year career.
 She taught middle school science, Regents Living Environment, DCC college level Biology and International Baccalaureate Biology.
 After retiring, Trish began substitute teaching at Rhinebeck High School and later accepted a leave replacement in Biology.
 This reignited her love of teaching and interacting with her students.Trish has a passion for science, especially Biology, and considers being an educator as part of who she is.
 She is excited to be a faculty member of the Citizen Science program and looks forward to the many rewards and challenges this new journey will present.
 In her free time, Trish can be seen walking on local trails, in the gym, or sitting outside trying new foods at local restaurants.
 She has two children and a husband that teaches culinary arts.
-Trish teaches in the Science Communication for Public Action Strand. -

 Emily White (she/her)